dkelly255/python-checkers/README.md

 The main features of the application are discussed in detail below - I have segregated the features into two sections - "Existing Features" and "Features Left To Implement" with screenshots and narrative descriptions where appropriate:
 ## Existing Features:

-### Word Bank:
-The libraray of words for the game is contained in the file "words.txt", and is imported into the main run.py Python file.
-I found this approach enabled the best user experience in that it gave a very large selection of words of varying lengths and difficulties to keep the game interesting for the User/s.
-The source is attributed & detailed in the credits section.

 ### Welcome Screen:
 The welcome screen greets the user upon loading the game and will load the game selection screen upon pressing the "Enter" Key